utdata/rwdir/05-transform.Rmd

 Like filter and mutate, you can do more than one calculation within a summarize function.
 Edit the code chunk above in two ways:

 - Make sure to name the code chunk, something like `depth_summaries`.
-- Modify the summarise function to also create a `median_depth` summary.
+- Modify the summarize function to also create a `median_depth` summary.
 Look at your dplyr cheat sheet or google to find out how.

 ## Group_by()